theganeshmoorthy/theganeshmoorthy/README.md

 - 👋 Hi, I’m @theganeshmoorthy
-- 👀 I’m interested in learning and teaching new technologies
+- 👀 I’m interested in learning and teaching new technologies.
+- 👀 I'm working on AI related chat bot projects as of now.
-- 🌱 I’m currently learning application development/ JAMSTACK / AIML
+- 🌱 I’m currently learning application development/ JAMSTACK / AIML.
-- 💞️ I’m looking to collaborate on open source technologies
+- 💞️ I’m looking to collaborate on open source technologies.
 - 📫 How to reach me ...
 Email: moorthy_ganesh@hotmail.com